 It's fair to say that the sound of a distorted electric guitar, without a shadow of a doubt, revolutionized popular music.
 From the early originators to modern trailblazers, the sound of an overdriven and distorted guitar unleashes thunder in a way that makes other instruments look primitive and obsolete.
 One way to harness this glorious sound for yourself is by simply adding one of the best distortion pedals to your rig.

-Distortion pedals can be used in a number of ways, from providing all the gain into a clean amp and letting the pedal take care of the gain is one popular option - and some put them on top of a dirty amp to take it even further into saturation.
+There are several different ways to use a distortion pedal, from plugging straight into a clean amp and letting the pedal take care of the gain is one popular option - and some put them on top of a dirty amp to take it even further into saturation.
 Many guitarists run their distortion pedals at the beginning of the chain.
 However, it's not unheard of for some to run theirs at the end or even in the effects loop - Boss MT-2 users will know exactly what we mean.

 For many gigging musicians, the trusty distortion pedal is the most crucial stompbox on the board – check out our guide to the best pedalboards if you don't yet own one – especially when using backline amps provided by the venue.
 Most guitar players have arrived at a show, only to find a less than desirable amp waiting for them on stage - a Fender Twin to play metal springs to mind - a distortion pedal is quite possibly the only thing that's going to save you, in that situation.